Most states' laws require drivers to buy two types of liability car insurance coverage in order to operate a vehicle on

 Will my full coverage car insurance cover an accident I had while I was driving a car owned by a friend, who only had liability insurance?

 Car insurance follows the car, not the driver.
-So, your comprehensive, collision and liability insurance covers only your own car.
+Your comprehensive, collision and liability insurance covers only your own car.
 These coverages do not extend to other vehicles and will not cover your friend's vehicle or become secondary insurance behind another vehicle's primary insurance.
-Your friend's liability coverage would be "primary," and you liability coverage would be "excess or secondary" to the liability coverages.
+Your friend's liability coverage would be "primary," and your liability coverage would be "excess or secondary" to the liability coverages.